adi3/robotics-workshop-guide/content/2 Setup/2_configure_cloud9.md

 ![RoboMaker Dashboard](/rm-dashboard.png?classes=border)

+> Do not spawn an IDE directly from the Cloud9 console as it will not come preconfigured with ROS-specific tools.

 2. Click on **Create development environment**, provide a name for the resource, and choose _Melodic_ for the ROS distribution.
 Select _c4.8xlarge_ for instance type, leaving all other options as default.
 Then click **Create**.

 ![Launch IDE](/c9-launch.png?classes=border)